awmartin/yuzu/docs/Reference.md

     TITLE(Post Title)

-If the `TITLE(...)` tag is not present, wren will attempt to use rules from the translators.
+If the `TITLE(...)` tag is not present, yuzu will attempt to use rules from the translators.
 For Markdown, it grabs "# ...".
-If not present, wren will extrapolate the title from the filename.
+If not present, yuzu will extrapolate the title from the filename.
 Files should be named in one of two ways:

     a-post-title.md
     2011-10-10-a-post-title.md